 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The decline in municipal bond prices has rattled some investors, but it does not represent a fundamental change in the nature, quality, or risk characteristics of the market.
-We continue to believe it is a high-quality market, with good investment opportunities for those with a long-term focus looking for attractive tax-free income, particularly for those in the highest tax brackets, in what is still a very low interest rate environment.
-The recent underperformance of long-term munis makes their nominal and tax-equivalent yields even more attractive, but if market outflows persist and rates resume rising, further price declines are likely.
-Given the potential for rates to rise further, we are careful about any investment shift that might materially increase the portfolio's interest rate sensitivity.
-That said, we believe future rate increases will be more modest than those we have seen in recent months.
+The decline in municipal bond prices in 2013 has rattled some investors, but it does not represent a fundamental change in the nature, quality, or risk characteristics of the market.
+We continue to believe that it is a high-quality market, with good investment opportunities for those with a long-term focus, particularly for those in the highest tax brackets.
+The poor performance of long-term municipals in 2013 makes their nominal and taxable-equivalent yields more attractive, but if market outflows persist and rates resume rising, further price declines are likely.
+Given the potential for rates to rise further, we will remain careful with any investment shift that might materially increase our portfolio's interest rate sensitivity.
+We do believe, however, that future rate increases will be more modest than those experienced in 2013.